 So don’t worry if your elbow angle differs from someone else.

 Everyone will have their own position, but the barbell will be in the same location and contact the same spots.

 Third, maintain as full a grip as possible.

 The ideal is to maintain a full grip on the bar, like this:

-A full grip provides the most stability by preventing the bar from rolling off you.
+A full grip maintains your connection with the bar and prevents the bar from rolling off you.